learn the business of blogging – always free

 That part was kind of annoying but I guess that’s the price you pay for being a #GIRLBOSS!

-It really wasn’t too difficult and pretty much all of these companies will had a slot for my business name so I didn’t have to remove my name completely.
+It really wasn’t too difficult and pretty much all of these companies will have a slot for my business name so I didn’t have to remove my name completely.
 Since then, anytime I register for a new affiliate program, I register under my business name.

 There it is!
 That’s how I formed my LLC in an easy and painless way.